yas-sim/fd-capture-lite/README.md

 The FD-capture-lite has the following features:
 - 2D/2DD floppy image capturing feature
 - Create a floppy disk image in ['MFM' image](https://github.com/yas-sim/fdc_bitstream#mfm-image-data-format) file
-- Only you need is an [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3) and a floppy disk drive.
+- What you only need is an [Arduino Uno R3](https://docs.arduino.cc/hardware/uno-rev3) and a floppy disk drive.
 You don't need to have a special Arduino shield or any other hardware.
 - The host program is written in Python.
 The host program communicates with Arduino via the onboard USB-serial interface on Arduino.

 ## Caveat